Free Webinar: Website Migrations & Redirect Mapping Dos & Don’ts Sign up now!

 Since 2019, they have implemented an 'evergreen Googlebot', which means that Googlebot runs the latest Chromium rendering engine and keeps it constantly up-to-date (incidentally, we do exactly the same here at Sitebulb, so crawling with Sitebulb reflects exactly what Google sees).

-Nowadays, rendering is built into Google's crawling and indexing process at a fundamental level;
+Nowadays, rendering is built into Google's crawling and indexing process at a fundamental level:

 Google rendering

 The important thing to note from this diagram is that the index gets updated after rendering.
 Additionally, consider that Google claim they basically render every single page they encounter.
+This is important because it should affect how you think about (and potentially crawl) every website, not only the ones that have been built using a JavaScript framework.

 Google's rendering advice